-Start-end dates for off-site assignments are at least 14 weeks in the Fall, 14 weeks in the Spring, and 7 weeks in the Summer.
+Start and end dates for off-site assignments are at least 14 weeks in the Fall, 14 weeks in the Spring, and 7 weeks in the Summer.
 Internship assignments are for a minimum of 10 weeks and 32-40 hours per week (depending on the site hours), although some sites require 12 weeks.
-In order to meet this requirement, summer interns will need to begin their internship prior to the beginning of the summer term and end the internship on the last day of the semester enrollment.
-Part time off-site placements (3rd and 4th rotations) require approximately 7-9 direct client contact hours per week and preferably a 2 day placement at the off-site.
+In order to meet this requirement, summer interns will need to be enrolled in SHS 558 before May 1 and begin their internship prior to the beginning of the summer term and end the internship on the last day of the semester enrollment.
+Part time off-site placements (3rd and 4th rotations) require approximately 7-9 direct client contact hours per week and preferably a 2-day placement at the off-site.

-The UNM Department of Speech and Hearing Sciences has determined that no student can be paid as an employee for any practicum rotations including their internship since this represents a conflict of interest.
+The UNM Department of Speech and Hearing Sciences has determined that no student can be paid as an employee for any practicum rotations, including their internship, since this represents a conflict of interest.
 Stipends for training purposes are allowed during any practicum rotations.